prosyslab/bayesmith-artifact/README.md

 │   ├── IntegerOverflow.dl            <- The initial rule used for the taint analysis
 │   ├── BufferOverflow.<PROGRAM>.dl   <- The learned rules for the interval analysis of <PROGRAM> which is one of the benchmarks
-│   ├── IntegerOverflow.<PROGRAM>.dl  <- The learned rules for the taint analysis of <PROGRAM> which is one of the benchmarks │   ├── TBufferOverflow.<PROGRAM>.dl  <- The modified versions of learned rules in a way that considers feedback from dynamic analysis (FSE 2021)
+│   ├── IntegerOverflow.<PROGRAM>.dl  <- The learned rules for the taint analysis of <PROGRAM> which is one of the benchmarks │   ├── TBufferOverflow.<PROGRAM>.dl  <- The modified versions of learned rules for the interval analysis in a way that considers feedback from dynamic analysis (FSE 2021)
-│   └── TIntegerOverflow.<PROGRAM>.dl <- The modified versions of learned rules in a way that considers feedback from dynamic analysis (FSE 2021)
+│   └── TIntegerOverflow.<PROGRAM>.dl <- The modified versions of learned rules for the taint analysis in a way that considers feedback from dynamic analysis (FSE 2021)
 │
 ├── rank-plots
 │   └── <PROGRAM>.pdf                 <- Plots showing the ranking performanece for <PROGRAM> (Figure 6)